zrsharp/EAP/README.md

 + **intellectual** [ˌɪntəˈlektʃuəl]
   - (adj) connected with or using a person's ability to think in a logical way and understand things.
 + **relevance**  [ˈreləvəns]
-  - (n) the relation of something to the matter at hand.
+  - (n) the degree to which something is related or useful to what is happening or being talked about.
 + **pervasive** [pəˈveɪsɪv]
   - (adj) existing in all parts of a place or thing;
     spreading gradually to affect all parts of a place or thing.